Shareefola/Shareefola/README.md

 ### I’m Ogunyemi Sheriff Olamilekan
-- 👀 I’m interested in Coding
+- 👀 I'm now a ALX Student, this is my first repository as a full-stack engineer
 - 🌱 I’m currently learning Programming
 - 📫 How to reach me **ogunyemisheriff31@gmail.com**